Former site of venue:

 Located at 140 Jericho Turnpike in Syosset, New York, The Sahara was a restaurant, bar and grill which briefly hosted all-ages live music events.
 Among the notable artists who performed at The Sahara -- which featured shows promoted by Christian McKnight -- were Taking Back Sunday, Thursday, Poison The Well, Matchbook Romance, Hotwire, Bayside, Anterrabae, Eighteen Visions, The Pietasters, The Casualties, The Bouncing Souls, T.S.O.L., Shai Hulud, Piebald, The Starting Line, and ASOB (featuring Jeff Rosenstock).

-Flyer from a then-upcoming live event at The Sahara:
+Flyer from then-upcoming live events at The Sahara:

 Sources: